 Cantharidin is a naturally occurring compound found in many species of blister beetles and has been used since ancient times for medicinal purposes.
-Therefore, the composition of matter for the chemical structure of cantharidin itself, which is the API used in our product candidates, is not eligible for patent protection.
-We seek to obtain patent protection for our manufacturing technology, drug administering technology, and our product candidates, including specific formulations, preparations and devices, and methods of use and manufacturing processes.
-Although the protection afforded by our patents and patent applications may be significant with respect to VP-102, when looking at the ability of the patents and patent applications to block competition, the protection offered by the patents and patents applications may be, to some extent, more limited than the protection provided by a patent claiming the composition of matter of an entirely new chemical entity previously unknown.
+Therefore, the composition of matter for the chemical structure of cantharidin itself, which is the API used in YCANTH (VP-102) and our cantharidin-based product candidates, is not eligible for patent protection.
+We seek to obtain patent protection for our manufacturing technology, drug administering technology, and YCANTH (VP-102) and our cantharidin-based product candidates, including specific formulations, preparations, and devices, and methods of use and manufacturing processes.
+Although the protection afforded by our patents and patent applications may be significant with respect to YCANTH (VP-102), when looking at the ability of the patents and patent applications to block competition, the protection offered by the patents and patent applications may be, to some extent, more limited than the protection provided by a patent claiming the composition of matter of an entirely new chemical entity previously unknown.
 As a result, generic products that do not infringe the claims of our patents covering formulations, preparations, devices, methods of use, and manufacturing processes may be available while we are marketing our products.
 In general, method of use patents are more difficult to enforce than composition of matter patents because, for example, of the risks that the FDA may approve alternative uses of the subject compound not covered by method of use patents, and others may engage in off-label sale or use of the subject compound.
 Physicians are permitted to prescribe an approved product for uses that are not described in the product's labeling.
-Although off-label prescriptions may infringe the method of use patents we have applied for, the practice is common across medical specialties and such infringement is difficult to prevent or prosecute.
-In addition, competitors who obtain the requisite regulatory approval will be able to commercialize products with the same active ingredient as our product candidates so long as the competitors do not infringe any process, use, formulation, preparation or device patents issued to us, protect our product candidates, subject to any regulatory exclusivity we may be able to obtain for our product candidates.
+Although off-label prescriptions may infringe the method of use patents we have applied for, the practice is common across medical specialties, and such infringement is difficult to prevent, detect, or prosecute.
+In addition, competitors who obtain the requisite regulatory approval will be able to commercialize products with the same active ingredient as YCANTH (VP-102) and our cantharidin-based product candidates so long as the competitors do not infringe any process, use, formulation, preparation, or device patents issued to us, subject to any regulatory exclusivity we may be able to obtain for YCANTH (VP-102) and our cantharidin-based product candidates.

-Patent applications covering products containing the same active ingredient as our product candidates indicates that competitors have sought to develop and may seek to commercialize competing formulations that may not be covered by our patents and patent applications.
-The commercial opportunity for our product candidates could be significantly harmed if competitors are able to develop and commercialize alternative formulations of our product candidates that are different from ours and do not infringe our issued patents covering our product candidates, our device, our manufacturing processes or uses of our product candidates.
+Patent applications covering products containing the same active ingredient as YCANTH (VP-102) and our cantharidin-based product candidates indicates that competitors have sought to develop and may seek to commercialize competing formulations that may not be covered by our patents and patent applications.
+The commercial opportunity for YCANTH (VP-102) and our cantharidin-based product candidates could be significantly harmed if competitors are able to develop and commercialize alternative formulations of YCANTH (VP-102) and our cantharidin-based product candidates, our device, our manufacturing processes, or uses of YCANTH (VP-102) and our cantharidin-based product candidates.